 It rubbed the very carpet off the floor!

 I moved up to the window.
 Outside there was some trash.

-I rubbed it on the glass and opened up my eyes in shock.
+I rubbed it on the glass then, my eyes were opened wide.

 Now no more junk was piled up on the road!